gevent/gevent/README.rst

 gevent`_ and check out the list of the `open source projects based on gevent`_.

-gevent_ is written and maintained by `Denis Bilenko`_ and is licensed under MIT license.
+gevent is licensed under MIT license.

 get gevent